willgdjones/pydantic-ai/docs/tools.md

 print(dice_result.all_messages())
 """
 [
-    SystemPrompt(
+    ModelRequest(
+        parts=[
+            SystemPromptPart(
                 content="You're a dice game, you should roll the die and see if the number you get back matches the user's guess.
 If so, tell them they're a winner.
-Use the player's name in the response.", role='user',
+Use the player's name in the response.", part_kind='system-prompt',
-        message_kind='system-prompt',
             ),
-    UserPrompt(
+            UserPromptPart(
                 content='My guess is 4',
                 timestamp=datetime.datetime(...),
-        role='user',
-        message_kind='user-prompt',
+                part_kind='user-prompt',
+            ),
+        ],
+        kind='request',
     ),
     ModelResponse(
         parts=[